andersonopt/website/content/blog/product-release-notes-9-30-20.md

 We made a number of backend changes with this release that will continue to help us work towards the redesigned look and feel of the platform.
 We overhauled the map backend and updated quite a bit of code architecture.
 Not all the updates will be directly visible to users, but all of them help us build towards are larger redesign.

+As always, we do our best to test updates before we release them, but if you notice anything that seems off or isn't working as expected, please let me know!

-You may notice some interface changes from these updates, including:
+You may notice some interface changes in this update, including:

 **Hidden sidebar/larger map:**